The Penguins

-The Penguins were an American doo-wop group of the 1950s and early 1960s, best remembered for their only Top 40 hit, "Earth Angel", which was one of the first rhythm and blues hits to cross over to the pop charts.
-The song peaked at No. 8 on the Billboard Best Sellers in Stores pop chart, but had a three-week run at No. 1 on the R&B chart, later used in the Back to the Future movies.
-The group's tenor was Cleveland Duncan.
+The Penguins were an American doo-wop group from Los Angeles, California, that were active during the 1950s and early 1960s.
+They are known for their 1954 hit song, "Earth Angel", which was one of the first rhythm and blues songs to cross over to the pop charts.
+The song would ultimately prove to be their only success.
+The song peaked at No. 8 on the US Billboard Best Sellers in Stores pop chart but had a three-week run at No. 1 on the R&B chart.